Blackx16/essential-space-obs/Tf does this extension work.md

  I thought it had something to do with sync but once first vault got synced it is working fine I don't know how it worked

- my stupid aah thought that you had to sync twice without making changes and then make a change , but this extension has a mind of its own
+ my stupid aah thought that you had to sync twice without making changes and then make a change , but this extension has a mind of its own.
+Maybe this works for you so do try syncing twice and then making changes.

 ## Some Guidelines: